MicrosoftDocs/CordovaDocs/cordovadocs/tips-workarounds/host-a-mac-in-the-cloud.md

    remotebuild certificates generate
    ````

+    > [!NOTE]
-    > **Note** If you are running an older version of the agent, the preceding command is not supported.
+    > If you are running an older version of the agent, the preceding command is not supported.
 Make sure that you [update](../first-steps/installation.md#update) the remotebuild agent.

     Press “Y” and press Enter is prompted.
 You will now see the following information.